johngage/dailycal/_build/intro.md

 Can every story containing numerical data, maps, or statistics published by the Daily Cal be accompanied by an online Jupyter notebook with open access to all supporting data?

+Look at some stories from the past few weeks.

 From `BERKELEY’S NEWS
 Tuesday, August 20, 2019
 `